 If you want to apply for an authorisation of a biocidal product you can follow our application guidance.

 In order to take into account factors such as giving manufacturers and distributors time to adapt to the new regulations, there are rules governing the transition from national approval to EU approval which apply to different groups of biocidal products.

 Transitional rules apply to biocidal products that contain:

 - active substances that are part of the EU review programme

 - active substances that are still under review by EU as well as active substances that are approved in accordance with the EU Biocidal Products Regulation.

 The national rules for authorisation apply for these kinds of products.
 Some product types are exempt from authorisation requirements in accordance with the Swedish Chemicals Agency’s regulations (KIFS 2008:3) on pesticides.

-Product types 1, 3, 4, 5, 6, 7, 11, 13, or 22 may be placed on the Swedish market and used without authorisation until a decision about approval or non-approval is made in the review programme, while the transitional rules apply.
+Products in product types 1, 3, 4, 5, 6, 7, 11, 13 and 22 may be placed on the market and used in Sweden without approval as long as the active substances are under review in the EU review program.

 After a decision is made in the EU review programme for a combination of active substance and product type, the following rules apply according to the EU Biocidal Products Regulation.